MaxV6ft4/bikesharing/README.md

 The final visualization is a map of New York City that contains a circle for each starting location of a bike used in the sharing program.
 A great majority of them were used in Manhattan.

 ## Summary
+New York City is much larger than Des Moines.
+It will take plenty of convincing the local residents that a bike-sharing program is worth the investment.
+However, the Tableau story I have created has, I believe, provided excellent reasons to go ahead with the program in Des Moines.
+We have seen that the majority of users only rode the bikes for a period of 5 minutes.
+This means they rode simply to run errands or get groceries in their neighborhood.
+While the amount of time spent on the bike might be slightly longer in Des Moines to perform the same activities, the concept still holds strong.
+Furthermore, the majority of bikes were used during morning and evening rush hours.
+This factor will not change, as every US city deals with increased traffic during rush hour.
+Finally, the majority of users in NYC were based in Manhattan.
+Des Moines does not have multiple boroughs like New York, but as long as users stay within the city limits, the program should be a success.

+### Further Exploration